-Part 2 - Identifying and writing stories
+Part 2 - Tips for identifying and writing stories

 What makes something newsworthy?

 Whether consciously or not, we are all immersed in the news every day, and everyone can name at least one aspect of what constitutes a 'news' story.
 There is no definitive list, but elements that might appeal to local media include: